binxio/aws-sandbox-account/readme.md

 ### Provision your account

 First take the following steps.
-These steps cannot be automated very easily and it's just a one time activty.
+These steps cannot be automated very easily and it's just a one time activity.
 Probably you even did it already.

 1. You're logged in in the console as root, go to the **IAM** Dashboard.
 2. Write down the account alias id, we need this in several next steps.
 Generate an **IAM users sign-in link** and bookmark this link.